roopen/Local-AI-Agent/readme.md

    Use the `NewsService` class to fetch news summaries from all configured sources:

-## Project Structure

-- `News/NewsService.cs` - Main service for fetching and parsing news feeds from YLE and other sources
-- `YleNewsSettings` - Static class for managing YLE RSS feed URLs (not shown here)
-- `OtherNewsSettings` - Static class for managing additional news source RSS feed URLs (not shown here)

 ## Requirements

 - .NET 9 SDK
 - Visual Studio 2022 or later
-- [LM Studio](https://lmstudio.ai/) running with an OpenAI-compliant local API
+- [LM Studio](https://lmstudio.ai/) running with an OpenAI-compliant local API (currently hardcoded to use gemma-3-27b-it-abliterated model)
 - Internet access for fetching RSS feeds

 ## License